jundalisay/ppblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Pantrypoints" >}}
 No. The points work side by side with money to circulate value.
 This is similar to mobile data working side by side with wifi.
-You can cboose between money or points just as you can choose between connecting to the internet by wifi or by mobile data.
+You can choose between money or points just as you can choose between connecting to the internet by wifi or by mobile data.
 The points are for people you know.
 Money is for people you don't know.
 {{< /l >}}

 {{< r a="Banker" >}}